Air Fryer Broccoli

 fried broccoli florets in white bowl on wooden board on white counter.

-• Make sure to pat the broccoli dry after washing it.
+• Make sure to pat the broccoli dry after rinsing it.
 This way you can avoid extra moisture getting into your air fryer.

 • You can change up the spices to suit your personal preferences.
-Just keep in mind that a little goes a long way with broccoli – you can always add more, but you can’t take it away.
+For a hint of spice, you could add some cayenne pepper.

 Simply Air Fryer Logo